parth-2k6/LegalIntel-V2/README.md

 - **🎭 Role-Play Simulator**: Practice legal scenarios by role-playing with an AI.
 Choose a role (client, lawyer, judge) and a scenario to prepare for real-life interviews and negotiations.
 - **🤝 Lawyer Recommendations**: Based on the document's content, the app suggests a category of lawyer and can recommend affiliated lawyers for consultation.
 - **🔐 Secure & Private**: Built on Firebase, ensuring user data is secure.
 Documents are processed privately and are tied to your account.
-- **👨‍⚖️ Admin & Lawyer Dashboards**: Includes dedicated dashboards for admins to manage users and lawyers, and for lawyers to manage their profiles and case logs.
+- **👨‍⚖️ Admin & Lawyer Dashboards**: Includes dedicated dashboards for admins to manage users and lawyers and for lawyers to manage their profiles and case logs.

 ## 🚀 Tech Stack